 Welcome to the STFC resource pages for First Aid.
 STFC strives to prevent incidents and illness in the workplace.
 However, where there is a potential for injury, first aid services are legally required under the Health and Safety (First Aid) Regulations 1981.
 When someone at work is injured or feels unwell it is important they receive attention as soon as possible in order to reduce the consequences of the injury/illness.
 STFC authorised first aiders provide a service on all our sites to staff, tenants, visitors and contractors.

-*NEW* Latest advice for responding to casualty with potential COVID-19
+Advice for responding to casualty with potential COVID-19

 1. What general Site First Aiders do and don't do